Mugabe's downfall: The unanswered questions

 What about his wife, Grace?

-Mrs Mugabe, once a contender for the presidency after her husband, has not been seen nor heard from since before the start of the military intervention.
+Mrs Mugabe, once a contender for the presidency after her husband, has not been seen or heard from since before the start of the military intervention.

 It is thought that she may, like her husband, be under house arrest at the "blue roof" mansion.